inspec/inspec-habitat/docs/resources/habitat_package.md

  * `it { should exist }` will be a failing test.
 Check this test if you are unsure if the resource will exist; it is guaranteed to be reliable in the future.
  * `name`, `origin`, `version`, and `release` will continue to return their values as set in the resource parameters.
 This allows output messaging to refer to the missing package clearly.
  * `identifier` will return as much information as it can assemble from `name`, `origin`, `version`, and `release`.
- * All other single-value properties will return nil.
+ * All other single-value properties will return `nil`.
- * All array and hash-valued properties will return empty objects.
+ * All array- and hash-valued properties will return empty objects.
- * All matchers will return false.
+ * All matchers will return `false`.

 ### Behavior when multiple packages match

-Because a system can have multiple versions of the same named package installed (or even multiple releases of the same version of the same named package), if you under-specify the resource parameters, you may match multiple packages.
-Under those conditions, this resource will throw an `ArgumentError` exception, and the resource test will be recorded as a failure.
+A system can have multiple versions of the same-named package installed (or even multiple releases of the same version of the same named package).
+For this reason, if you under-specify the resource parameters, you may match with multiple packages.
+Under these conditions, this resource will throw an `ArgumentError` exception, and the resource test will be recorded as a failure.

 To avoid this possibility, fully specify the resource parameters, including `version` and `release`.